 If you are planning to launch a solution powered by IoT for the retail industry but still haven’t found a team that will help you, please remember that at Cogniteq we are always at your disposal.
 With our rich expertise in IoT software development and deep understanding of today’s trends in the retail industry, we know how to build a solution that will bring real value to your business and ensure its stable growth.
 Leave your inquiry on our website and get a free consultation with our experts!

 What devices can be implemented in retail IoT solutions?

 It’s hardly possible to list all the existing options.
 But the most widely spread ones include:

 - top-of-the-shelf displays

 What technologies are used for building apps powered by IoT in retail?

-IoT in retail is closely tied with the use of GPS and RFID technologies.
-They allow supermarkets to monitor products within the whole supply chain process.
-These technologies ensure the visibility that is required for tracking product movement, conditions, and location as well as for planning a delivery time and restocking.
+IoT in retail is closely tied to the use of GPS technologies and RFID tags.
+They allow retail stores to monitor products within the whole supply chain process.
+These technologies ensure the visibility required for tracking product movement, conditions, and location and for planning a delivery time and restocking.

 What is the most popular case of using the Internet of Things in retail?

-Though there is no precise data that can demonstrate the popularity of each type of solution in percentages, the most obvious example today in a great number of supermarkets is a cashierless payment system.
+Though there is no precise data that can demonstrate the popularity of each type of solution in percentages, the most obvious example today in a great number of retail stores is a cashierless payment system.